Meet Your Student Conduct Administrators

 Q: I have more questions, who can I contact?

 Our Student Affairs team is here to support you through the process and we would be happy to connect and clarify anything that might be new to you or is unclear.
-If you need assistance navigating any aspect of the student conduct process, please call the office of your respective conduct officer assigned in the issued letter.
-The contact information for the student conduct officers is as follows:
+If you need assistance navigating any aspect of the student conduct process, please call the office of your respective conduct administrator assigned in the issued letter.
+The contact information for the student conduct administrators is as follows:

 Q: How will being involved in the student conduct process affect my educational record?

 We are committed to protecting your privacy and your student conduct record is kept in a secure database separate from your educational record.
 In the rare event that a student is expelled due to a conduct matter, it would be noted on your transcript.
-If you have specific questions regarding how and when information from your student conduct record might be released and to whom, please be sure to discuss this with your student conduct officer.
+If you have specific questions regarding how and when information from your student conduct record might be released and to whom, please be sure to discuss this with your student conduct administrator.